Owens Valley: History

 The valley was inhabited in late prehistoric times by the Timbisha (also called Panamint or Koso) in the extreme south end around Owens Lake and by the Mono tribe (also called Owens Valley Paiute) in the central and northern portions of the valley.
 The Timbisha speak the Timbisha language, classified in the Numic branch of Uto-Aztecan language family.
 The closest related languages are Shoshoni and Comanche.
 The Eastern Mono speak a dialect of the Mono language, which is also Numic but is more closely related to Northern Paiute.
 The Timbisha presently live in Death Valley at Furnace Creek although most families also have summer homes in the Lone Pine colony.
 The Eastern Mono live in several colonies from Lone Pine to Bishop.
+They lived along the rivers and creeks which were fed by snowmelt from the eastern slopes of the Sierra Nevada.
 Trade between Native Americans of the Owens Valley and coastal tribes such as the Chumash has been indicated by the archaeological record.

-On May 1, 1834, Joseph R. Walker entered Owens Valley at the mouth of Walker Pass.
+On May 1, 1834, Joseph R. Walker entered Owens Valley from the south, having crossed the Sierra Nevada at Walker Pass.
 Walker and his group of 52 men traveled up the valley on their way back to the Humboldt Sink, and back up the Humboldt River to the Rocky Mountains.

 In 1845, John C. Fremont named the Owens valley, river, and lake for Richard Owens, one of his guides.
-Camp Independence was established on Oak Creek nearby modern Independence, California, on July 4, 1862, during the Owens Valley Indian War.
+Camp Independence was established on Oak Creek near modern Independence, on July 4, 1862, during the Owens Valley Indian War.

-From 1942 to 1945, during World War II, the first Japanese American Internment camp operated in the valley at Manzanar near Independence, California.
+From 1942 to 1945, during World War II, the first Japanese American concentration camp operated in the valley at Manzanar near Independence.